-- (d) During a virtual competition, no team member, coach, judge or student may use the "chat," "instant message," or "chatroom" function of the electronic platform, except to: (1) display timekeeping messages, as permitted by Rule 1.4, and (2) to communicate in the case of a technical emergency where audio and video functions are lost but access to the chat or instant messaging function is intact.
-Observers are not permitted to use the chat or instant messaging functions at any time.
-Chatroom communications may be monitored by the Mock Trial Committee or a designee during the competition.
-In addition, the Committee or its designee may save a log of all chatroom communications. - (e) During a virtual competition, only the six participating team members may communicate with one another.
+- (d) During a virtual competition, no team member, coach, or judge nor students may use the "chat," "instant message," or "chatroom" function of the electronic platform, except to: (1) display timekeeping messages, as permitted by Rule 1.4, and (2) to communicate in the case of a technical emergency where audio and video functions are lost but access to the chat or instant messaging function is intact.
+Observers are not permitted to use the chat or instant messaging functions at any time. - (e) During a virtual competition, only the six participating team members may communicate with one another.
 The six participating team members may use computers, cellular telephones, or other devices to facilitate this communication.
 These communications must be made available upon request if a dispute is raised as to improper trial communications.